 It is also important that the correct size tire flaps and tubes are chosen before mounting and that the tube and flap are properly lubricated.
 Failure to lubricate properly will cause the tube and flap to be stretched thinly in the tire bead rim region, leading to flap failure.

 If you suspect that your vehicle has defective tires or if you think that your tires may suffer from flap failure, SaferCar.gov, a website of the National Highway Traffic Safety Administration, provides a list of tire recalls.
 Additionally, tire and vehicle owners can view information about tire complaints, such as the complaint filed in April 2011 regarding the failure of a manufacturer to repair two tire flaps in Primex tires.
 Because reporting practices on defective tires are notoriously lax, those in the market for new tires will want to peruse a list of top-rated tire manufacturers.

 While many dangerous tires have been recalled, there are still defective tires on the road.
 If you have been the victim of a car accident that was the direct cause of a tire defect such as flap failure, you may be able to recover compensation for any injuries you’ve sustained, the cost of your medical bills, and possibly damages for physical pain and mental anguish because of the tire manufacturer’s responsibility in releasing a safe product.

-In Florida, the statute of limitations for recovering damages for a defective product is four years, according to Florida Statute 95.11(3).
+In Florida, the statute of limitations for recovering damages for a defective product is two years, according to Florida Statute 95.11(3).
 Therefore, you need to act as soon as possible to improve the chances of receiving damages for your injury.

 If you’ve been the victim of a defective tire or flap failure, don’t wait any longer.
 The attorneys at Chalik & Chalik can help guide you through the process of filing your defective product claim and can provide you with the legal resources you need to tackle your case.
 Call us today to get started at 855-529-0269.